-The NTU Graduating Class of 2019 for Bachelor degrees will be issued a digital degree certificate on OpenCerts.
+Graduates from Class of 2019 onwards will be issued a digital degree certificate on OpenCerts, in addition to the physical degree certificate.
 Opencerts is a blockchain-based platform that enables the issuance and verification of certificates that are tamper-resistant.
 Nanyang Technological University (NTU) is one of the institutions and agencies onboard this national-level initiative, which is led by SkillsFuture Singapore (SSG) and Government Technology Agency (GovTech).

 The digital degree certificate will be delivered to graduates' NTU email address from firstname.lastname@example.org.